timriffe/covid_age/Data/README.md

 Data is now available in an OSF repository: [https://osf.io/mpwjq/](https://osf.io/mpwjq/)

-The folder `/Current` always contains the most recent build Weekly snapshots are archived as well.
+In OSF, the folder `/Data` always contains the most recent build Weekly snapshots are archived as well.

 Each build contains